SYSC3110Proj/Jump_In_Proj/README.md

 * PieceType.java: contains all the possible types of pieces.

 Test code:
-* PlayBoardTest.java:Test of PlayBoard class
+* BoardTest.java:Test of PlayBoard class
 * FoxTest.java:Test of Fox class
 * RabbitTest.java:Test of Rabbit class
 * SquareTest.java:Test of Square class